What to do in the mountains when you don’t ski?

 2. Relaxation in spas and thermal centers

-For a cozy day, head to the spas and thermal centers of the region.
+For a cocooning day, head to the spas and thermal centers of the region.
 Resorts such as Megève or Saint-Gervais Mont-Blanc have luxurious spas where you can enjoy massages, jacuzzis, and other wellness treatments.
-Saint-Gervais is also renowned for its thermal baths, where the benefits of thermal waters are perfect for relaxing after a day outdoors.
+Saint-Gervais is also renowned for its thermal baths, where the benefits of thermal waters are perfect for relaxing after a day in the fresh air.

 Must-try: Try the outdoor Nordic baths, a relaxing experience with views of the mountains.